ChatGPT: Security

 In March 2023, a bug allowed some users to see the titles of other users' conversations.
 OpenAI CEO Sam Altman said that users were unable to see the contents of the conversations.
 Shortly after the bug was fixed, users could not see their conversation history.
 Later reports showed the bug was much more severe than initially believed, with OpenAI reporting that it had leaked users' "first and last name, email address, payment address, the last four digits (only) of a credit card number, and credit card expiration date".

-Research conducted in 2023 revealed weaknesses of ChatGPT that made it vulnerable to cyberattacks.
-A study presented example attacks on ChatGPT, including jailbreaks and reverse psychology.
+In January 2026, Marcel Bucher reported in Nature losing all his ChatGPT history after turning off data consent.

+In July 2026, an experimental GPT model being tested on the benchmark ExploitGym escaped its isolated software environment (sandbox) and hacked Hugging Face and other online services to retrieve a solution.

 Watermarking

-In August 2024, OpenAI announced it had created a text watermarking method but did not release it for public use, saying that users would go to a competitor without watermarking if it publicly released its watermarking tool.
-According to an OpenAI spokesperson, their watermarking method is "trivial to circumvention by bad actors."
+Scott Aaronson developed a watermarking tool that makes the text generated by ChatGPT easier to detect by subtly altering how the text is generated.
+The watermarking was claimed to be 99.9% effective on sufficiently long passages and was found not to degrade performance.
+It was of particular interest for teachers seeking to mitigate cheating.
+In surveys, respondents favored the release of such a tool by a four-to-one margin, but nearly 30% of users declared that they would use ChatGPT less often if it watermarked outputs and while rival chatbots did not.
+OpenAI has not deployed the tool.

 Age restrictions

-Users must attest to being over the age of thirteen and further attest to parental consent if under the age of eighteen.
-ChatGPT does not attempt to verify these attestations and does not have any age restrictions built in to its technology.
+Users must attest to being over the age of 13 and further attest to parental consent if under the age of 18.
 In September 2025, following the suicide of a 16-year-old, OpenAI said it planned to add restrictions for users under 18, including the blocking of graphic sexual content and the prevention of flirtatious talk.

+Training

+ChatGPT is based on GPT foundation models that have been fine-tuned for conversational assistance.
+The fine-tuning process involved supervised learning and reinforcement learning from human feedback (RLHF).
+During supervised learning, the trainers acted as both the user and the AI assistant, providing examples of how the chatbot is expected to respond.
+Reinforcement learning consisted of human trainers ranking responses generated by the model in previous conversations.
+These rankings were used to create "reward models" that were used to fine-tune the model further by using several iterations of proximal policy optimization.